-You may also need a central location to store all of your process documents, spreadsheets, presentations and product information.
-ClickUp can definitely do this, but you may need something that shows only the documents, not the tasks associated with it.
+You may also need a central location to store all of your process documents, spreadsheets, presentations, and product information.

 This is a newcomer that is quickly gaining steam.
-Their inline editing features, simple user interface and ease of use has made it a quick favorite.
+Its inline editing features, simple user interface, and ease of use have made it a popular option.
 Notion is more for writing and editing documents, not necessarily storing large attachments.